Old Chapel (Millwood, Virginia): Related churches

 On March 29, 1853, the vestry voted to hold at least two services per year at the Old Chapel, once in the spring and once in the fall.
 It was also used for services by the local African American community.
 This church is still used for a sunrise service on Easter Sunday and on the second Sunday in September.

 Christ Church Millwood was rebuilt in Gothic Style in 1892 and again in 1947 after a severe fire.
 Its rectory became the Parish Hall, and the vestry remains responsible for both properties.
 In 1912, the parish began building another gothic structure about four miles away, near the Boyce railroad station.
 That structure, a contributing building to the Boyce Historic District as are the Methodist Church also built in 1916 and Baptist Church built in 1910, was deconsecrated in 2012 and is now being redeveloped.

 In 1872, Rev. Joseph Ravenscroft Jones, rector of Cunningham Parish since 1858, laid the cornerstone for Meade Memorial Church in White Post, close to the deceased bishop's home.
 That church was consecrated in 1875 and remained in use despite a declining congregation until 1967, when it was closed for nearly three decades.
 However, the area again grew in population, so the church was reopened in 1996 and remains an active (although small) congregation today.

 Architecture

 The current historic stone church has a single story, three bay by three bay design, and a shingle covered gable roof.
 The spare interior has a carved wooden pulpit and balcony accessible by a steep stairway.
-It also has memorial plaque for Bishop Meade, as well as several post-Civil War caretakers.
+It also has a memorial plaque for Bishop Meade, as well as several post-Civil War caretakers.